iamsayan/wp-last-modified-info/readme.txt

 == Changelog ==

-If you like WP Last Modified Info, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).
+If you like WP Last Modified Info, please take a moment to [give a 5-star rating](https://wordpress.org/plugins/migrate-wp-cron-to-action-scheduler/).
 It helps to keep development and support going strong.
 Thank you!

+= 1.7.7 =
+Release Date: June 13, 2021

+* Removed: WP Backgroud Processing Library.
+You can use [Migrate WP Cron to Action Scheduler](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post) Plugin to overcome the limitation of WP Cron.
+* Improved: Added a hook to fetch plugin data just after plugin upgradation.
+* Corrected Template Tags wrong Tab name.
+* Compatibility with WordPress v5.7.

+= 1.7.6 =
+Release Date: December 25, 2020

+* Added: Modified Date Time Bulk Update Capability.
+* Added: Option to view posts which are included in Disable Update list.
+* Fixed: Post order displays as Modified by default on some installations.
+* Fixed: Reverted back to the old method of post meta replace.
+* Improved: Admin Settings Page UI.
+* Compatibility with WordPress v5.6.

 = 1.7.5 =
 Release Date: September 30, 2020